Ledgex/interview-task-senior/README.md

 # Overview

 Welcome applicant!
-This repository contains a very lightweight project that we'd like you to perform a few technical tasks on.
-Once the pre-requisite software is installed, we only expect you to spend 1-2 hours on this!
+This repository contains a very lightweight project (there is no auth, no database).
+We'd like you to carve out 1-2 hours and perform a few technical tasks.

-Please install the required software, check out the instructions, and tasks.
-Instructions on how to submit are at the bottom.
+### Important!

+We hope you can spend at most two hours on this project.
+If you can finish faster — great!
+If not, limit yourself and don't spend much longer than 2 hours MAX.

 ## Software Required